dstore-dbap/LumberMill/src/gambolputty/parser/README.md

 At the moment only flat json files can be processed correctly.

-mode: Either encode or decode data.
+action: Either encode or decode data.
 source_fields:  Input fields for de/encode.
 If encoding, you can set this field to 'all' to encode the complete event dict.
 target_field:   Target field for de/encode result.